The-Code-Alchemist/Coding-Dojo/Guides on How-to/Maven.md

 ---

 ## 3. Managing Libraries (Dependencies)
 This is Maven's superpower.
 If you need a library, you don't download it manually.
-You simply "declare" it in your `pom.xml`.
+You "declare" it in your `pom.xml`.

 **How to add a library:**
 Inside the `<dependencies>` section of your POM file, add the library's coordinates.
 Maven will download it from the "Central Repository" automatically.